Learn-Together-Pro/DiscreteMath/cheatsheets.md

-# Cheatsheets of Discrete Math.
+# Cheatsheets for Discrete Math.

 <!-- [:arrow_down: Tags legend](#tags-legend) at the end of the page. -->